 En plus, j’ai eu une pizza hier soir (In addition, I had a pizza last night)

-Before you start talking about all the scenes you loved in the latest big franchise film, start the conversation with this transition and you’ll sound intellectual on the get-go.
+Before you start talking about all the scenes you loved in the latest big franchise film, start off with this transition and you’ll sound like a French pro from the get-go.

 À mon avis, les héros ne portent pas toujours de capes